 Password Specifies the new password.
 The password is not displayed.
 As it entered an "" corresponding to each character is displayed in the field.
-(Range: 1-159 characters)
+The range is 1-159 characters.

 Confirm Password Confirms the new password.
 The password entered into this field must be exactly the same as the password entered in the Password field.